agatakolohe/Portfolio/README.md

 ## Support and Contact Details

-If any errors or bugs occur use Chrome DevTools Javascript console or please email me, <agatakolohe@gmail.com>
+If any errors or bugs occur use Chrome DevTools or please email me, <agatakolohe@gmail.com>

 ## Technologies Used